-The immediate impact area would be the federal 200-mile limit of the Atlantic coast from North Carolina to Florida (including the Mid-Atlantic Fishery Management Council (MAFMC) area for coastal migratory pelagic species and New England Fishery Management Council/MAFMC for dolphin-wahoo).
+The immediate impact area would be the federal 200-mile limit of the Atlantic coast from North Carolina to Florida (including the Mid-Atlantic Fishery Management Council (MAFMC) area for coastal migratory pelagic species and New England Fishery Management Council/MAFMC for dolphin-wahoo), and the Gulf of Mexico (Gulf) from Florida to Texas.
 The extent of boundaries also would depend upon the degree of fish immigration/emigration and larval transport whichever has the greatest geographical range.
 The ranges of affected species and the essential fish habitat designation and requirements for species affected by this amendment are described in Sections 3.1 and 3.2.